nouhailaaziki/Born2beroot/README.md

 *For more check the [subject](subject.pdf)*

+`Before starting, it's important to understand that each action in every step serves a specific purpose.
+You should know why it's being done and how it contributes to the overall process.
+A solid grasp of the technical context is crucial to fully comprehend the procedure.`

 ## Step 1: Check for VirtualBox

 To get started, ensure you have **VirtualBox** installed.
 If not, you can download it from [this link](https://www.virtualbox.org/). **VirtualBox** is essential for setting up the operating system we’ll be working with.